Thirty-Five Years of Active Experience in the Toronto Real Estate Market

-    As a real estate Appraiser who has also been an active Realtor since 1979, I understand the ongoing and constantly changing dynamics of our local market and the fact that each individual property and location has a distinct set of characteristics and value considerations.
+As a real estate Appraiser who has also been an active Realtor for the past 35 years, I naturally understand the ongoing and constantly changing dynamic of our local market, and the fact that each individual property and every single location has a distinct set of characteristics and value considerations.

 "What is the difference between this appraisal and a 'bank' appraisal" ?

-Many "bank" appraisals are of properties which have "just sold".
+Bank appraisals are typically of properties which have "just sold" or are being refinanced at a certain amount.
 The appraiser has a disclosed sale price to reference.

-For the client who is seeking a carefully researched, clearly presented, unbiased appraisal
+For the client who is seeking a carefully researched, clearly presented, absolutely unbiased appraisal.

 Adjustments: Once a grouping of the most comparable properties is identified, adjustments are applied for a wide range of factors: location, lot size, square footage, overall condition, improvements and deficiencies, mechanics, parking, landscaping etc. These adjustments are described and accounted for in the report.